 Q: How do they get there?
 Do they need money?

 A: Transportation to and from Leaders School is coordinated by your local YMCA.
 Drop-off/pick-up by parent/guardians is also acceptable.
 There is no need for money while at Leaders School however your teen may need a little for meals during travel to and from the program.
 Please consult with your teen’s YMCA or Leaders Club Advisor.

 Q: Can my teen leave early or arrive late?

 A: Typically no. Teens leaving early can drastically change the group dynamic which is a vital part of our program.
 Exceptions are made for unforeseen or emergency circumstances, in which case please contact the School Director.
 If you know in advance your teen is unable to stay for the entire program we require that they remain home instead.

 Same goes for arriving later than a few hours past 2pm on opening day.
 If you need to arrive late please contact us to discuss.

 Q: Can my teen call/text me?

 A: Part of the magic of Leaders School is the connections and relationships established between teens and staff and teens to each other.
-To this end cell phone usage is not allowed.
+To this end cell phone usage is limited to during free time and dorm time.
 If there is a serious need or emergency your teen will be allowed to call home.
 If you have a need to reach your teen we ask you call the School Director and you’ll be connected from there.